On barren plateaus and cost function locality in variational quantum algorithms: Numerical experiments

 To estimate the error of this method, we also evaluated $\lambda$ for an ensemble of matrices distributed according to the Haar measure.
 For $N \rightarrow \infty$, the estimate should converge to zero as $1/\sqrt{N}$.
 Hence, the numerical value of $\lambda$ shows the typical scale of sampling error.
 For $N=500000$ trials, we observed the values of $\lambda_1 \approx \lambda_\infty = 0.022$, $\lambda_2 = 0.0028$.

 The results of numerical experiments are summarised in Table \ref{tab:local_designs}.
 As expected, the more sophisticated ans\"atze are usually better at approximating a 2-design.
-All blocks except the particle-conserving block \cite{barkoutsos_quantum_2018} are also exact 1-designs.
 Note further that the block implemented according to the Cartan decomposition of $SU(4)$ \cite{khaneja_cartan_2000,khaneja_time_2001} is not an exact 2-design, although it is capable of preparing any two-qubit gate.
 Nonetheless, among the gate families studied, this block is the closest approximation of a 2-design.

+With a similar numerical experiment for $t=1$, we found that all blocks, except the particle-conserving block \cite{barkoutsos_quantum_2018}, are also exact 1-designs up to sampling tolerance.